kikohz/MKnetworkkit-RACExtensions/README.md

 ###License

-MKnetworkkit-RACExtensions is available free of change under the Open Source license, along with the MIT license that AFNetworking uses.
+MKnetworkkit-RACExtensions is available free of change under the Open Source license, along with the MIT license that MKnetworkkit uses.
 Use it at your own risk.